wp-plugins/simple-instagram-widget/README.md

 ### Usage Instructions ###
 1. Install/activate the widget on WordPress.
 2. Add widget to desired widget area.
-3. Insert your Instagram ClientID.
-You can obtain a ClientID by registering a new Instagram API client app [here](http://instagram.com/developer/clients/register/).
+3. Choose whether you'd like to display by username or by hashtag.
-4. Insert the Instagram UserID of the user who's photos you'd like to display.
-Instructions on find your UserID can be found [here](http://jelled.com/instagram/lookup-user-id)
+4. Insert the Instagram Username of the user who's photos you'd like to display.  - or -
+5. Insert the hashtag of the search for photos you'd like to make.
-5. Insert the number of how many photos you'd like to show.
+6. Insert the number of how many photos you'd like to show.

 ### Styling Instructions ###